-Students must complete all prerequisite and Year 1 and 2 courses before they are eligible to enrol in any Year 3 courses.
+Students must complete all prerequisite and Year 1 and 2 and 3 courses before they are eligible to enrol in any Year 4 or 5 courses.

 Students must have a valid IELTS certificate where required.
 Refer to the English Language Competence Policy in this Student Handbook for requirements and more information.